-- Cooperating with the National Association of Rational Sex Offense Laws (NARSOL) to affect changes.
+- Cooperating with the National Association of Rational Sex Offense Laws (NARSOL) to effect changes.

-All members in good standing shall have the following rights:
+All general members in good standing shall have the following rights and benefits:

-Members of Restore Georgia are bound by the following objectives and standards of conduct:
+Members of Restore Georgia are expected to adhere by the following objectives and standards of conduct:

 - Support the stated objectives of Restore Georgia;